docker-library/docs/flink/content.md

 $ docker run -t flink flink run -m <jobmanager:port> -c <your_class> <your_jar> <your_params>
 ```

-## Running a job manager or a task manager
+## Running a JobManager or a TaskManager

-You can run an jobmanager (master).
+You can run a JobManager (master).

 ```console
 $ docker run --name flink_jobmanager -d -t flink taskmanager
 ```

-You can also run a taskmanager (worker).
-Notice that workers need to register with the jobmanager directly or via zookeeper so the master starts to send them tasks to execute.
+You can also run a TaskManager (worker).
+Notice that workers need to register with the JobManager directly or via ZooKeeper so the master starts to send them tasks to execute.

 ```console
 $ docker run --name flink_taskmanager -d -t flink taskmanager